zapping-vbi/zvbi/README.md

   Download
   ========

   See Releases and Tags for the latest version of zvbi and libzvbi.
-The first release on this repo will be 0.2.36.
+The first release on this repo is 0.2.36.
 Previous tagged releases can be found [here](https://github.com/zapping-vbi/vbi-archive).

   Ileana Dumitrescu \<ileanadumitrescu95@gmail.com\> maintains the [Debian package](https://packages.debian.org/source/zvbi).